top of page

 • ✅ Improved performance in heavy rain and snow

 Water follows gravity.
 Vertical panels give it a straight path down instead of forcing it to travel across seams.
+For residential garages, commercial shops, and buildings in high rainfall areas, this matters.

 What Is Horizontal Metal Siding?

 Horizontal metal siding runs side to side across the frame.
+It is commonly:

 • Slightly more economical